-At times, wireless communication facilities (WCF), such as cell towers, have been a contentious issue in Mendocino County.
-On November 15, 2001, the Planning Commission adopted guidelines for approval and operation of wireless communication facilities to help facilitate orderly development of the emerging wireless industry.
-Even with adoption of the Guidelines for the Development of Wireless Communication Facilities (Wireless Guidelines), there have been many unresolved cases resulting in the threat of litigation.
 As the wireless industry rapidly evolves, Mendocino County's governance of the industry must adapt to meet new demands.
-Keeping up with the changes to industry needs has, at times, left the County in the position of incrementally dealing with issues on a case by case basis, causing a need to adapt and re-interpret the Guidelines.
+Keeping up with the changes to industry needs has, at times, left the County in the position of incrementally dealing with issues on a case by case basis, causing a need to adapt and re-interpret the Guidelines for the Development of Wireless Communication Facilities (Wireless Guidelines).
 This has left staff, the Commission, Board of Supervisors, the industry, and/or the public sometimes at odds.